 We also post anticipated energy control and current and recent energy control information on our website.

 When is direct energy control used?

 Energy control most often is required during:

 - Periods of high demand.
 When a large number of our customers use a lot of electrical devices at the same time.
 These periods historically have occurred during extreme weather conditions.

 - Testing or system maintenance.
 For example, while our crews are restoring power after a storm.

 - Periods of high-priced wholesale energy.
 At times we may need to buy energy to supplement or replace the power that our own generation resources produce.
-If energy on the wholesale market is selling at higher prices, we control to reduce demand and to control costs—which helps to keep our energy prices affordable for all our customers.
+If energy on the wholesale market is selling at higher prices, we control to reduce demand and control costs—which helps keep our energy prices affordable for all our customers.